zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 The guide is going to “point out some of the most i mportant buildings and areas on this campus.”
 “To point out” is a very common tw o-word phrasal verb meaning to indicate something, to draw someone’s attention to something important.
 If you are on any kind of tour and you have a tour guide, the guide will typically mention important things as you go by them, either driving by them or walking by them.
 “To point out” is to indicate.
 The guide will be po inting out “the most important buildings and areas on the campus.”

 Ji Won says to her father, “Dad, are you listening? ” Apparently, her father is not paying attention.
-I should mention that typically t hese tours are offered to high school students who are thinking of attending that particular university.
+I should mention that typically these tours are offered to high school students who are thinking of attending that particular university.
 Universities and colleges, just like any other sort  of business, need to get customers.
 They need students to come to their univ ersity.
-So, some parents take their children to these universities so that t he children, the teenagers, can get a better idea about the university, and the par ents can get a better idea about where they are sending their child.
+So, some parents take their children to these universities so that the children, the teenagers, can get a better idea about the university, and the par ents can get a better idea about where they are sending their child.

 I never took a campus tour.
 I didn’t have a lot of choices about the university that I was going to attend, and this wasn’t a very commo n practice, at least when I was in high school, at least for the students that I went to high school with.
 I did have some friends who went to other universities in  a different part of the country that took campus tours, but it’s often the more wea lthy families that are able to afford – that have enough money – to travel to diff erent parts of the country to take these campus tours.
 But back to our story . . .